 OBJECTIVES.
-The Trust seeks to provide investors with income which is generally exempt from regular federal income tax.
+The Trust seeks to provide investors with income which is generally exempt from regular federal and California income tax.
 The possibility of capital growth is a secondary objective.
-The Trust seeks to achieve these objectives by investing primarily in a portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
-The Municipal Funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax, however, income from these bonds may be subject to the federal alternative minimum tax.
+The Trust seeks to achieve these objectives by investing primarily in a portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds issued by California issuers.
+The Municipal Funds invest primarily in municipal bonds that pay interest that is exempt from regular federal and California income tax, however, income from these bonds may be subject to the federal alternative minimum tax.
 As used herein, the term "Securities" means the shares of Municipal Funds initially deposited in the Trust and described in "Portfolio of Investments" in Part A and any additional stocks acquired and held by the Trust pursuant to the provisions of the Indenture.